Key facts

 Course structure

-To complete the Graduate Certificate of Diabetes Education students must attain 4 credit points.
-All four 1 credit point units are core units (these are compulsory).
+To complete the Graduate Certificate of Diabetes Education, you must pass 4 credit points.
+This includes:

 Each unit below is delivered online, allowing you the freedom to fit learning around your work, family and lifestyle.
 These units are broken down into easily-manageable weekly activities and takes approximately 10 weeks to complete in addition to assessment tasks.